-- 82. Companies should explain the procedures to be adopted where either party feels that the provisions of the Code have not been followed.
-Where the tenant believes that he/she is the aggrieved party, the procedures should ensure that the matter is properly considered at an appropriately senior level of management in the company concerned, and at a level of management higher than that at which the relevant decisions were initially taken. - 83.
-Firstly, the tenant should make their initial complaint in writing to their BDM.
-If a satisfactory conclusion cannot be reached it will then be escalated in accordance with the company's own grievance procedure.
-However, the written complaint must be formally concluded by the senior manager within thirty-five working days of receipt, unless another timeframe is mutually agreed.
+- 82. Companies should explain the procedures to be adopted where either party feels that a complaint has not been dealt with satisfactorily or that the provisions of the Code have not been followed. - 83.
+Where the tenant believes that he/she is the aggrieved party they should make their initial complaint in writing to their BDM.
+If a satisfactory conclusion cannot be reached the tenant should write to the BDM again, asking for the complaint to be escalated.
+The written complaint must be formally investigated and concluded at an appropriately senior level of management in the company concerned, and at a level of management higher than that at which the relevant decisions were initially taken.
+The written complaint must be formally concluded by the senior manager within thirty-five working days of receipt, unless another timeframe is mutually agreed.